Private and Public Insurance Coverage

 NO CO-PAY BIRTH CONTROL

 About Medicaid: The Medicaid program is a partnership between states and the federal government, with several different pathways to eligibility.
 States have been required to cover family planning services for reproductive age beneficiaries since 1972.
 States also have the option to provide a more limited set of benefits, such as family planning services, to those with income above the traditional Medicaid eligibility levels.
-Twenty-five states have federal Medicaid Family Planning expansions.
-In addition, 34 states (including Washington, DC) have adopted the full Medicaid expansion, in order to provide health insurance coverage to low-income, non-disabled adults (a group that was not eligible under traditional Medicaid), as the ACA allows.
+Twenty-six states have federal Medicaid Family Planning expansions.
+In addition, 39 states (including Washington, DC) have implemented the full Medicaid expansion, in order to provide health insurance coverage to low-income, non-disabled adults (a group that was not eligible under traditional Medicaid), as the ACA allows.
 Medicaid plays a vital role in offering contraception to low-income individuals, accounting for 75% of public spending on family planning.

-Kaiser Family Foundation: State and Federal Contraceptive Coverage Requirements—Implications for Women and Employers.
-This issue brief summarizes the continuing litigation on the federal contraceptive requirement and explains the interplay between the federal and state contraceptive coverage laws.
+Kaiser Family Foundation: State and Federal Contraceptive Coverage Requirements—Implications for Women and Employers - This issue brief summarizes the continuing litigation on the federal contraceptive requirement and explains the interplay between the federal and state contraceptive coverage laws.

 Polling on the popularity of birth control:

 Key Messages on Birth Control Coverage and Access

 - 75% of adults favor continuing the Title X Program, including 66% of Republicans and 84% of Democrats.

 - 78% of adults agree that birth control is a basic part of women’s health care.

 - More than 90% of all Americans (across political parties, race, and ethnicity) agree that for those trying not to get pregnant, using birth control is taking personal responsibility.